munoztd0/Hitchhikers_guide_to_the_brain/index.md

 Create an account or sign in and add a license number (2537).
 Then click on the license to start the dowload menu.
 Choose whatever OS you need (Linux, Mac, Windows).
 Choose the version of matlab.
 Here I recommend you choose matlab 2019a since the newer version have issue with the server license authentification (at least for Mac and Linux).
 Finally [download the license file for UniGe](https://drive.switch.ch/index.php/s/CGaD8jZTPr7bNnF).
-(You might need a switch account).
+(You might need a _Switch_ account).

 ## 3. Install Matlab
 ### 3.a For Linux